clalexni/jsf-practice/README.md

 2. ejb package
 	- theaterEJB.java:
 	Enterprise java bean in which name query methods are provided to query data from the database.
-Also, 	entity manager is created in this file to persist entity if needed.
+Entity manager is created in this file to persist entity  	 if needed.

 3. Entity package